allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 Knowing that, we had a simple requirement.
 Streamline creation of Cloud infrastructure that is needed to analyse and process large volumes of data.

-To assure eager adoption.
+To assure eager adoption,
-We needed to establish a set of standard tools, permissions, and practices that would be widely used among data analytics teams, and so we created an architecture that would support any current or future needs.
+we needed to establish a set of standard tools, permissions, and practices that would be widely used among data analytics teams, and so we created an architecture that would support any current or future needs.

 ## The Solution